michaelskyba/tunnel/README.md

 a	b	1	2.46	1	2021-12-08
 c	d
 e
-~ $ tunnel front 1 letters
+~ $ tunnel front 0 letters
 a
-~ $ tunnel back 2 letters
+~ $ tunnel back 1 letters
 d
-~ $ tunnel front 3 letters
+~ $ tunnel front 2 letters
-Error: line 3 is not a valid card
+Error: line 2 is not a valid card
-~ $ tunnel back 4 letters
+~ $ tunnel back 3 letters
-Error: no line 4 in deck
+Error: no line 3 in deck
 ```
 The syntax here is ``tunnel <front|back> <card line number> <deck filename>``.
 ``front`` will print the first tab-separated value in the card, which is the front